Harold Bride: RMS Titanic

 In 1912 Bride joined the crew of the RMS Titanic as the junior wireless operator and assistant to Jack Phillips at Belfast, Ireland.
-Stories have appeared that Bride knew Phillips before the Titanic, but Bride insisted that they had never met before Belfast.
+Stories have appeared that Bride knew Phillips before the Titanic, but Bride stated that they had never met before Belfast.
 The Titanic left on her maiden voyage to New York City from Southampton, England, on 10 April.
 During the voyage, Bride and Phillips worked from the wireless room on the Boat Deck, sending out passengers' personal messages and receiving iceberg warnings from other ships.
 On 11 April, one day after the ship set sail, Phillips and Bride celebrated Phillips' 25th birthday, with pastries brought from the first-class dining room.

-On the evening of 14 April 1912 Bride had gone to bed early in preparation to relieve Jack Phillips at midnight, two hours earlier than normal.
+On the evening of 14 April 1912 Bride had gone to bed early in preparation to relieve Phillips at midnight, two hours earlier than normal.
 The wireless had not been working earlier and Phillips was busy catching up on a backlog of passengers' personal messages being sent to Cape Race, Newfoundland.

 The Titanic hit the iceberg at 11:40 pm that night and began sinking.
 Bride woke up shortly after and asked Phillips what was happening.
 Phillips said they had struck something; Bride acknowledged Phillips and began to get ready to go on duty.
 Captain Edward Smith soon came into the wireless room alerting Bride and Phillips to be ready to send out a distress signal.
 Shortly after midnight, Smith came in and told them to request help and gave them the ship's position.

 Phillips sent out CQD while Bride took messages to the Captain about which ships were coming to the Titanic's assistance.
 However, the closest ship to respond, the RMS Carpathia, would not reach the Titanic until after she sank.
 At one point Bride reminded Phillips that the new code was SOS and jokingly said, "Send SOS, it's the new call, and it may be your last chance to send it."
 Later Phillips took a quick break and Bride took over the wireless.
 Phillips soon returned to the wireless room reporting that the forward part of the ship was flooded and that they should put on more clothes and life vests.
 Bride began to get dressed while Phillips went back to work on the wireless machine.